What does a scan look for?

 Feature branch scan (Salesforce and Office365)

-Check all the changes you're working on in a feature branch before deploying them to a master Git repository.
+Checks all the changes you're working on in a feature branch before deploying them to a Git master branch.

-The feature branch scans run against different feature branch repositories on each scan, and only scan differences between the feature branch and a reference branch.
+The feature branch scans run against different repositories on each scan, and only scan the changes that have been committed to the feature branch.
 The name of the feature branch needs to be specified at the time of launching a scan.